 “A spinning object moving through a fluid departs from its straight path because of pressure differences that develop in the fluid as a result of velocity changes induced by the spinning body.
 The Magnus effect is a particular manifestation of Bernoulli’s theorem: fluid pressure decreases at points where the speed of the fluid increases.
 In the case of a ball spinning through the air, the turning ball drags some of the air around with it.
 Viewed from the position of the ball, the air is rushing by on all sides.
 The drag of the side of the ball turning into the air retards the airflow, whereas on the other side the drag speeds up the airflow.
 Greater pressure on the side where the airflow is slowed down forces the ball in the direction of the low-pressure region on the opposite side, where a relative increase in airflow occurs.“

 However, it is also believed that already Isaac Newton had described it 1672 and correctly inferred the cause after observing tennis players at Cambridge college.
 It is further assumed that also Benjamin Robins, a British mathematician, ballistics researcher, and military engineer, explained deviations in the trajectories of musket balls in terms of the Magnus effect in 1742.
+The knowledge of the connections between the asymmetry of the air flow surrounding a rotating body (cylinder or sphere) led Anton Flettner to invent a vertical axis rotor, the so-called Flettner rotor, which can be used for ship propulsion.
+Testing took place in the 1920s with moderate success.
+In 1985, after almost 60 years of standstill, Jacques Cousteau took up the idea again and had his research ship Alcyone equipped with a drive system using the Magnus effect.
+The latest state of development is the cargo ship E-Ship 1 of the wind turbine manufacturer Enercon, which went into service in 2009.

 References and Further Reading: